Lewis Carroll: Early life

-Scholastically, though, he excelled with apparent ease.
+Scholastically, Dodgson excelled with apparent ease.
 "I have not had a more promising boy at his age since I came to Rugby", observed mathematics master R. B. Mayor.
 Francis Walkingame's The Tutor's Assistant; Being a Compendium of Arithmetic – the mathematics textbook that the young Dodgson used – still survives and it contained an inscription in Latin, which translates to: "This book belongs to Charles Lutwidge Dodgson: hands off!"
 Some pages also included annotations such as the one found on p.
 129, where he wrote "Not a fair question in decimals" next to a question.
 He left Rugby at the end of 1849 and matriculated at the University of Oxford in May 1850 as a member of his father's old college, Christ Church.
 After waiting for rooms in college to become available, he went into residence in January 1851.
 He had been at Oxford only two days when he received a summons home.
 His mother had died of "inflammation of the brain" – perhaps meningitis or a stroke – at the age of 47.

 His early academic career veered between high promise and irresistible distraction.
 He did not always work hard, but was exceptionally gifted, and achievement came easily to him.
 In 1852, he obtained first-class honours in mathematics moderations and was soon afterwards nominated to a studentship by his father's old friend Canon Edward Pusey.
 In 1854, he obtained first-class honours in the Final Honours School of Mathematics, standing first on the list, and thus graduated as Bachelor of Arts.
 He remained at Christ Church studying and teaching, but the next year he failed an important scholarship exam through his self-confessed inability to apply himself to study.
 Even so, his talent as a mathematician won him the Christ Church Mathematical Lectureship in 1855, which he continued to hold for the next 26 years.
 Despite early unhappiness, Dodgson remained at Christ Church, in various capacities, until his death, including that of sub-librarian of the Christ Church library, where his office was close to the deanery, where Alice Liddell lived.